-The strange situation test was developed by Ainsworth to evaluate the nature of attachment relationships between infants and their caregivers.
-The experimental procedure consists of eight episodes involving brief separations from their caregiver, as well as exposure to a stranger.
-All episodes occur within the context of a playroom.
+The strange situation test was developed by Ainsworth and her colleagues to evaluate the nature of attachment relationships between infants and their caregivers.
+The experimental procedure consists of eight episodes involving brief separations from, and reunions with the caregiver, as well as exposure to a stranger.
+All episodes occur within the context of an unfamiliar playroom.

 Ainsworth’s study involved a sample of 100 infants between the ages of 12 and 18 months, all from middle-income American families.
 Each infant was exposed to the following eight situations:

 - Mother and infant are introduced to the playroom by the researcher